 #4- An area larger than China is used to grow food that is never eaten1

 #5- In Europe alone, 29 million tonnes of dairy products are lost or wasted every year2

 We waste food because it's in excess, but this isn't right and will only put more pressure on the natural sources we get food from, including the animals.

 FAO recorded that 29 million tonnes of milk were lost every year.
 Cows consume plenty of water, and if we continue doing this, dairy products and water may become scarce.

 #6- Almost half of all the fruits and vegetables produced are wasted2

 #7- Of the 263 million tonnes of meat produced globally, over 20% is lost or wasted2

 The good thing is that we can stop this.
 How?
-By growing awareness and sharing relevant facts about how to reduce food waste with the people around us.
-We need to create educational programs that target those who are ignorant about food waste and encourage smart eating.
+By growing awareness and sharing relevant facts about how to create sustainable food management practices with the people around us.
+We need to develop educational programs that target those who are unaware of the facts about food waste and encourage consideration of what we buy at grocery stores through smart eating.